dtgoitia/connect-z/readme.md

 According to the input file specification "after the game dimensions line, each subsequent line of the file represents a single move in the game".
 Hence a file with empty lines between the moves will result in an invalid game.

+According to the instructions "a move is described by a single positive integer", which is unclear about whether if an input file might have negative integers or zero, so I decided to code defensively and check each move to discard invalid ranges.